-If you’re gathering ideas for sprucing up your yard, consider adding a hot tub to that list.
+If you’ve been sprucing up your yard for the summer, consider adding a hot tub to the yard.
 A hot tub is a good option if you’re going for that luxurious vibe in your yard — even an inflatable hot tub would do, and the best part is, they can be used year-round, no matter the weather.
-The best cheap hot tubs are relaxing, good for achy muscles, and can also be the life of the party especially since we’re gathering again.
+The best cheap hot tubs are relaxing, good for achy muscles, and can also be the life of the party, especially since we’re gathering again.
 Hot tub deals aren’t something that you hear about every day — in fact, most people either don’t think they can afford one or can’t justify it as a reasonable purchase.
 However, there are health and other benefits to soaking in a hot tub, and it is possible to find some cheap hot tubs out there.
 Check out the best hot tub deals that we’ve found below.